 Another way to incorporate new foods is to include something new and different into something children already like, such as adding vegetable toppings to pizza, or mixing them into a sauce.
 These can be seen as “flavor bridges.”
 It can also be helpful to reduce foods with added sugars.
 This gives the palate a break, and helps it to recognize the natural sweetness in fruits and veggies, making them more enticing.

 Above all it’s important to be patient, and try, try again.
 If children are resistant to healthy foods, encourage a culture of the “no, thank you,” bite.
 Even if a child thinks they don’t want a certain food, make it a habit to include everything on the plate at each meal, with the expectation that they must try at least one bite of everything.
-On average it may take up to 89 tries before a new food becomes likeable.
+Once kids are solidly in the neophobia stage, on average it may take up to 89 tries before a new food becomes likeable.
 It may sound like a lot, but each individual bite is a step towards that goal.
 The “no, thank you,” bite also teaches a culture of politeness and gratitude around food.
 Even if a child doesn’t like a particular food, they can still learn to be grateful for the long and laborious process of growing, shipping and preparing the food before it lands on their plate.